STM32 Digital Piano

 • SysTick interrupt drives PA5, PA6, and PA7.

-• Shared variables connect the modules without using HAL.
+• Shared variables connect the button, ADC, and sound modules.

 View detailed flowchart